larry-athey/climate-czar/FAQ.md

 Q: What's the deal with the random warnings in the WP-Admin, such as when you edit a page?

 A: This is a side effect of extra code in the theme's function.php to confuse version probes from somebody scanning your installation with WPScan.
 If you choose to install a Wordpress firewall (such as Wordfence) you can safely remove all of those lines of code.
 Just go to Appearance->Theme File Editor->functions.php and delete lines 10 through 51.
+These scans always result in a denial of service attack on your server, screw those people.

 Q: What's the deal with all of this 3.3 volt stuff in your Combo Hub instructions?
 I've never heard of this before.